leofabri/hassio_appliance-status-monitor/README.md

 # **Introduction**

 This automation can detect what your appliances are doing, inferring their state from power consumption.
-All you need is a smart socket with a power monitoring feature.
+All you need to get started is a smart socket with a power monitoring feature.

 ## Why does this exist?